 For the best family holidays NZ has, take the kids to Te Paki Giant Sand Dunes, in the far North of New Zealand’s Northland.
 Here you’ll find beautiful views of the Tasman Sea combined with a nice dose of adrenaline waiting for everyone.
 Your kids will love this place!

 Te Paki Dunes are a perfect sandboarding playground for the whole family.
 You don’t need to bring your own sandboard – you can rent it for $15/day directly at the car park.
 There is no entrance fee to Sand Dunes.
-You can leave your car either on the car park, or (if you have 4WD) you can follow the stream and drive through the river (sand dunes are going to be on your right-hand side).
+You can leave your car either in the car park, or (if you have 4WD) you can follow the stream and drive through the river (sand dunes will be on your right-hand side).

-Be prepared that you will have sand everywhere, also bring sunglasses (but not your favourite ones, because the sand could scratch them).
+Be prepared to have sand everywhere and bring sunglasses (but not your favourite ones, because the sand could scratch them).
 Te Paki Sand Dunes definitely belong among the best things to do in North Island.

 Thanks to Adriana from Czech the World

-If heading to New Zealand’s North Island, a stay in Auckland is worth your while with a bounty of activities across the city to enjoy with the kids.
+A family holiday to New Zealand will often start with arriving in Auckland, on New Zealand’s North Island.
+Auckland is one of the best places to visit in New Zealand with kids as there is a bounty of kid friendly activities across the city.
 As the country’s largest city, Auckland boasts quite an array of places to stay, eat and explore, and with a great public transport system in place, it’s a breeze to get around.

-Food is plentiful in Auckland, but our hot tip is to head to Amano opposite Waitemata Harbour, our favourite place to eat in the city as it always has something to tantalise the taste buds of everyone in our family.
+Food is plentiful in Auckland, but our hot tip is to head to Amano opposite Waitemata Harbour, our favourite place to eat in the city.
+It always has something to tantalise the taste buds of everyone in our family.
 And where to stay?
-We adored the attention to detail at the Grand Mercure Auckland where the kids were spoilt with Easter Eggs, and I found a chocolate or macarons on our bed each night!
+We adored the attention to detail at the Grand Mercure Auckland, where the kids were spoilt with Easter Eggs, and I found chocolate or macarons on our bed each night!

 Thanks to Leah from Kid Bucket List